-We all see the world differently
+We all See the World Differently

 How we encounter the world has been influenced by who we are, our backgrounds, our education, our values and beliefs, our needs, positions, jobs, and more.
 In other words, we each see the world through our own set of lenses.

-With those principles in mind, here are five things you can begin to do today to help you become a better communicator:
+Here are five things you can begin to do today to help you become a better communicator:

-- Ask questions Don’t assume you understand what a person means.
+Ask questions Don’t assume you understand what a person means.
 Once you ask a few questions, it doesn’t take long to really find out what she really means.

 Listen.
 To become a better communicator, you must be willing to listen so you can understand the other person’s perspective.

 Observe and be willing to verify the information you receive.

 Take some time to think about a specific communication problem (difficulty, challenge) you have had recently or in the past.

 In a few sentences, describe the problem.

-- In what environment (context) did this communication problem occur? (home, extended family, workplace, other)
+In what environment (context) did this communication problem occur? (home, extended family, workplace, other).

 Was the communication problem resolved?
 If so, was it resolved to everyone’s satisfaction?
 How was the communication problem resolved?

 What principles of communication could help you with this situation or other communication challenges in the future?

 Now ask yourself some tough questions about how you communicate.

-- Am I seeking to understand the person?
+Am I seeking to understand the person?

-- Am I trying to see things from many different angles or am I just looking at things in an either/or fashion?
+Am I trying to see things from many different angles or am I just looking at things in an either/or fashion?

-- Am I adjusting my own communication patterns to suit the person I’m dealing with?
+Am I adjusting my own communication patterns to suit the person I’m dealing with?

-Developing your communication skills and abilities is a lifelong process.
+Developing our communication skills and abilities is a lifelong process.
 Throughout our lives we are faced with challenges in communicating effectively.

 Observing and imitating excellent communicators.

 Learning from your own and others’ mistakes.

-- Developing a conscious awareness of communication habits, patterns, styles, strengths, weaknesses.
+Developing a conscious awareness of communication habits, patterns, styles, strengths, weaknesses.

-Applying principles of effective communication.
+Applying principles of effective communication to every conversation.

 This article was written by: Geri Forsberg (PhD)Photo Credit: Omar Lopez